Find Grad Schools

 289 Yearly Graduations

 Maharishi International University is the 9th most popular school in the nation for students seeking a master's degree in computer science.
 Roughly 2,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $16,000 per year, while in-state graduate students, on average, pay $29,000 per year.
 During the most recent year for which we have data, 289 people received their master's degree in computer science from MIU.
-About 16% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 12% were women.

 #10